-- A. Statewide assessments; - B. The Academic Performance Index; - C. The percentage of pupils who have successfully completed courses that satisfy University of California (UC) or California State University (CSU) entrance requirements, or programs of study that align with state board approved career technical educational standards and framework; - D. The percentage of English learner pupils who make progress toward English proficiency as measured by the California English Language Development Test (CELDT); - E. The English learner reclassification rate; - F. The percentage of pupils who have passed an advanced placement examination with a score of 3 or higher; and - G. The percentage of pupils who participate in, and demonstrate college preparedness pursuant to, the Early Assessment Program, or any subsequent assessment of college preparedness.
+- A. Statewide assessments: - B. The percentage of pupils who have successfully completed courses that satisfy University of California (UC) or California State University (CSU) entrance requirements, or programs of study that align with state board approved career technical educational standards and framework; - C. The percentage of English learner pupils who make progress toward English proficiency as measured by the English Language Proficiency Assessments for California (ELPAC); - D. The English learner reclassification rate; - E. The percentage of pupils who have passed an advanced placement examination with a score of 3 or higher; and - F. The percentage of pupils who participate in, and demonstrate college preparedness pursuant to, the Early Assessment Program, or any subsequent assessment of college preparedness.